redhat-developer-demos/containers/nodejs/README.md

 https://nodejs.org/en/docs/guides/nodejs-docker-webapp/

 ### OpenShift specifics
-* Adding user 1001 at the end (default UBI behaviour bet specificity is good)
+* Adding user 1001 at the end (default UBI behaviour but specificity is good)
 * Setting permissions on working folder

 ### Example from base UBI